puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

         - `vhost/`
             - `_file_header.erb` (contains the vhost template, managed by Puppet)

 Every manifest (.pp file) in a module contains a single class.
 File names map to class names in a predictable way, described in the [Autoloader Behavior documentation](https://docs.puppetlabs.com/puppet/latest/reference/lang_namespaces.html#autoloader-behavior).
 The `init.pp` file is a special case that contains a class named after the module, `apache`.
-Other manifest files contain classes called `<MODULE NAME>::<FILE NAME>` or `<MODULE NAME>::<FOLDER>::<FILE NAME>` (if the `manifests` folder is contained within another folder.
+Other manifest files contain classes called `<MODULE NAME>::<FILE NAME>` or `<MODULE NAME>::<FOLDER>::<FILE NAME>`.
 Many modules, including Apache, contain directories other than `manifests` and `templates`.
 For simplicity's sake, we do not cover them in this introductory guide.

 * For more on how modules work, see [Module Fundamentals](/puppet/3.8/reference/modules_fundamentals.html) in the Puppet documentation.